basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/python.md

 ###Working With Complex Objects
 Since the world is a little more complicated than simple integers and bits of strings, let’s see how we can work with more complex objects.
-Take for example, this class that encapsulates some knowledge about a book.
+Take for example, this object that encapsulates some knowledge about a book.

 ```python